 Possible new development in UK discrimination law could have widespread consequences for employers and employees alike.
 In the matter of Steer v Stormshore Limited, the Employment Appeal Tribunal (EAT) found that the lack of availability of interim relief in discrimination cases is probably unlawful.

 This paves the way for the Court of Appeal to consider the matter.
-Potential amendment to the relevant legislation could follow in due course.
+Potential amendments to the relevant legislation could follow in due course.

 Claimants bringing certain types of claims in the Employment Tribunal are able to make an application for the Tribunal to order their employers to reinstate or re-engage them, pending the final decision in the ET claim.